dxw/playbook/playbook.md

 #### HR

-The bi-weekly HR surgeries are there to give an opportunity for members of the team to discuss matters they might not feel able to raise with buddies/ Delivery Leads or that are specialist to the HR function in dxw.
+The bi-weekly HR surgeries are there to give an opportunity for members of the team to discuss matters they might not feel able to raise with buddies/delivery leads or that are specialist to the HR function in dxw.

 The list is not exhaustive but some topics might include: